giovanni-iannaccone/eikon/docs/canvas.md

 ```

 ## `ascii`
-Prints an ASCII representation of the `pixels` array to standard output (`stdout`).
+Prints an ASCII representation of the `pixels` array to standard output (`stdout`) based on the pixel's brightness.

 ## `delete_all`
-The `delete_all` method in RaccoonCanvas frees memory by deleting each dynamically allocated row in the pixels array.
+The `delete_all` method in EikonCanvas frees memory by deleting each dynamically allocated row in the pixels array.
 It loops through all rows and calls `delete[]` on each.
 This prevents memory leaks after operations like `stretch`, ensuring efficient resource management when the canvas is no longer needed.

 ## `draw`
 This method is used to draw shapes.
 Create an instance of a shape class and pass it to this method: